Precious Luv Ragdolls

 Ragdolls are known for loving people, love to lie on their backs for tummy rubs and will greet you at the door like a dog.
 They are classified as the Dog of the Cat World.
 They can also be trained to fetch like a dog and to do various tricks.
 They even will follow you around the house like a dog.

-They are fabulous companion cats and great for first-time cat owners.
+They are fabulous companion cats and great for first-time cat owners and seniors.
 They are also great for people who have other pets because of their calm demeanors.

 They are docile, lovable, friendly, dog-like, giants, with above average intelligence.
 They are fast learners.
 They are known for their great manners and gentleness with children.